 Simple Creamy Mashed Potatoes

 Directions

-5. Transfer to serving bowl, drizzle over some extra melted butter sprinkle with some pepper and fresh chives or herbs of choice then serve!
+5. Transfer to serving bowl, drizzle over some extra melted butter sprinkle with some pepper and fresh chives or fresh herbs of choice then serve!

+Simple Creamy Mashed Potatoes